mike199313/OBMC_learning_PJ/poky/documentation/brief-yoctoprojectqs/index.rst

    development documentation, and access to a rich Yocto Project Development Community into which you can tap.

--  **Video Seminar:** The `Introduction to the Yocto Project and Bitbake, Part 1
+-  **Video Seminar:** The `Introduction to the Yocto Project and BitBake, Part 1
    <https://youtu.be/yuE7my3KOpo>`__ and
-   `Introduction to the Yocto Project and Bitbake, Part 2
+   `Introduction to the Yocto Project and BitBake, Part 2
    <https://youtu.be/iZ05TTyzGHk>`__ videos offer a video seminar
    introducing you to the most important aspects of developing a custom embedded Linux distribution with the Yocto Project.